EddieR222/Global-XI-Football-Maestro/CONTRIBUTING.md

 ### Welcome to Global XI Football Maestro

->Thank you for considering contributing to Global XI Football Meastro.
+>Thank you for considering contributing to Global XI Football Maestro.
 Any contributions help and every contribution is greatly appreciated :)

 ### Make Sure to Read these Guidelines

->In order to keep the construction of this game as smooth as possible, it is important to follow these guidelines layed out here.
-To both respect all other contributers and to ensure the game gets done as quickly and smoothly as possible please read till the end of these guidelines to ensure your contributions are helpful :)
+>In order to keep the construction of this game as smooth as possible, it is important to follow these guidelines laid out here.
+To both respect all other contributors and to ensure the game gets done as quickly and smoothly as possible please read till the end of these guidelines to ensure your contributions are helpful :)

 ### Contributions We Need!